 A. What is an academic adjustment?

-It is a legally mandated modication or service that gives a student with a disability an equal opportunity to benet from the educational process.
+It is a legally mandated modification or service that gives a student with a disability an equal opportunity to benefit from the educational process.
 It may be useful to think of academic adjustment as an adjustment to how things are normally done.

 B. When should I request an academic adjustment?

 It is your responsibility to request academic adjustments in a timely manner, as early as possible after enrollment in classes each term.
-Ideally, your requests should be made and approved before the semester or session begins, and no later than the end of the rst two weeks of class.
+Ideally, your requests should be made and approved before the semester or session begins, and or as soon as you enrolled in your classes in order to facilitate timely service delivery.
 Academic adjustments are NOT retroactive.
-An instructor is not required to give you an academic adjustment for work that was completed before you requested and received your o-cial authorization.
+An instructor is not required to give you an academic adjustment for work that was completed before you requested and received your official authorization.
 Plan ahead!!!

 C. What are types of academic adjustments?

-Academic adjustments are based on the specic functional limitations of each student with disabilities.
+Academic adjustments are based on the specific functional limitations of each student with disabilities.
 Here is a list of commonly provided academic adjustments:

 • Meet with your counselor or your learning disability specialist at the beginning of the semester.